bltlab/mot/README.md

 # Code release

 We are in the process of preparing software and documentation for the corpus.
-(Coming soon!).
+Check back soon!